truboter/meni.client/public/legal/terms.md

 If you do not agree to the updated Terms, you must stop using the Service.

+#### 2.2.1 Right to object to changes

+When we notify you of changes to these Terms, you have **6 weeks** from the date of notification to object to the changes.

+If you object within this period:

+- The changes will not apply to your use of the Service
+- Either party (you or we) may terminate the Service relationship with reasonable notice
+- If we do not terminate, the previous Terms will continue to apply to you

+If you do not object within 6 weeks, the changes will be deemed accepted and will apply to your continued use of the Service.

+**Important:** When we notify you of changes, we will explicitly inform you of:

+- Your right to object within 6 weeks
+- The consequences of not objecting (deemed acceptance)
+- Your right and our right to terminate if you object

+This objection right applies to existing users.
+If you are a new user, the current Terms apply from the moment you start using the Service.

 ### 2.3 Additional terms from Establishments

 Some Establishments may have their own terms and conditions, house rules, or policies (for example, reservation cancellation policies, minimum order amounts, service charges).
 You are responsible for complying with any such Establishment-specific terms.